-The dimpling of Advanced Boundary Layer Control (ABLC) that Zipp built its name on returns with the 303 Firecrest Carbon Tubular Road Wheel at a higher count and with a redesigned dispersion pattern.
+The dimpling of Advanced Boundary Layer Control (ABLC) that Zipp relies on for aero supremacy returns on these wheels and are further refined through wind tunnel and real-world research and development.
 Along with the rims' signature bulge, ABLC also helps improve stability at common cycling yaw angles by directing side forces more toward the steering axis.
-We definitely appreciate ABLC — if for no other reason than that it's become a staple in the peloton, winning races under names ranging from Cancellara to Armistead — but we're actually a bit more juiced about the Visco-Elastic Constrained Layer Control (VCLC) and Carbon Bridge technologies that Zipp is rolling out.
+We definitely appreciate ABLC — if for no other reason than that it's become a staple in the peloton, winning races under names ranging from Cancellara to Armistead — but we can't forget other high tech features like its Visco-Elastic Constrained Layer Control (VCLC) and Carbon Bridge.

 VCLC is similar to a construction model that we're seeing more and more in high-end frame manufacturing, especially among the venerable Italian names.
 It involves, to deconstruct Zipp's initialism, constraining a visco-elastic layer between the wheels' carbon fiber layers in order to increase the structure's ability to absorb and control road noise.
 As mentioned above, we're used to seeing this in racing frames, but Zipp may be the only manufacturer to bring it to wheels.

 The Carbon Bridge design incorporates Kevlar threads in the carbon layup to take advantage of Kevlar's 350% greater resistance to impact.
 The benefits throughout the wheel are obvious, but higher durability is especially welcome at the tire mounting surface, which is often the first area to take a hit, and Zipp claims that the 303's durability under duress jumps by almost 40%.
 Zipp even goes so far as to make the joke that the wheels are practically bulletproof.